-Click Two Step Verification link.
-The right pane will show you information about how it intends to set up two step verification.
-Among those are making sure you have an extra email ID or phone number to receive one-time sign-in codes, downloading a smartphone app so that you do not have to wait for codes (you’ll need a smartphone for that), and finally, setting up passwords for accounts that are based on Microsoft, such X Box, Windows Phone 8 and previous versions etc. Normally, when you set up two factor authentication, other apps depending upon the Microsoft ID will not work saying password is incorrect.
-You have to set up those apps, too, for two step authentication.
+Click Two-Step Verification link.
+The right pane will show you information about how it intends to set up two-step verification.
+Among those are making sure you have an extra email ID or phone number to receive one-time sign-in codes, downloading a smartphone app so that you do not have to wait for codes (you’ll need a smartphone for that), and finally, setting up passwords for accounts that are based on Microsoft, such X Box, Windows Phone 8 and previous versions, etc. Normally, when you set up two-factor authentication, other apps depending upon the Microsoft ID will not work saying the password is incorrect.
+You have to set up those apps, too, for two-step authentication.
 We will get to app passwords in a while.

 Click on Next and again Next as it asks you to download the smartphone app again.
 We’ll talk about it after setting up two steps for authentication.
-The next info page in right pane, you get a link to understand how to setup Outlook 2010, Xbox, Windows Essentials etc. Click on Finish to set up two step authentication.
+The next info page in the right pane, you get a link to understand how to setup Outlook 2010, Xbox, Windows Essentials, etc. Click on Finish to set up two-step authentication.

 From now on, when you wish to sign in to your Outlook or OneDrive account, you will be asked to choose an email or phone number for authentication and a code will be sent to the item you chose.
 Enter the code to the area provided on the authentication page to log in.

 APP PASSWORDS: Some Apps dependent on Microsoft Sign-In cannot sign in after you enabled two-step authentication.
 To deal with that, scroll down on the Security and Password page under Account Settings and click on Create a New App Password.
-You can do this for each app that won’t work after you set up two step authentication.
-You will know an app is not working when it says password is incorrect.
+You can do this for each app that won’t work after you set up two-step authentication.
+You will know an app is not working when it says the password is incorrect.
 In Outlook desktop client, for example, you will have to replace the real password with the password you get after clicking on Create a New App Password.
-Same applies to Xbox and some other things.
+The same applies to Xbox and some other things.